less/less-docs/content/features/import-directives.md

 ```

 ## File Extensions
-`@import` statements may be treated differently by Less depending on the file extension:
+`@import` statements may be treated differently by LESS depending on the file extension:

 * If the file has a `.css` extension it will be treated as CSS and the `@import` statement left as-is (see the [inline option](#import-options-inline) below).
-* If it has _any other extension_ it will be treated as Less and imported.
+* If it has _any other extension_ it will be treated as LESS and imported.
-* If it does not have an extension, `.less` will be appended and it will be included as a imported Less file.
+* If it does not have an extension, `.less` will be appended and it will be included as a imported LESS file.

 Examples: